EduardoPires/EquinoxProject/README.md

 - Beware to use in production way
 - Maybe you don't need a lot of implementations that is included, try avoid the **over engineering**

-## About the next versions
-Watch our [RoadMap](https://github.com/EduardoPires/EquinoxProject/wiki/RoadMap) to know the new changes

 ## Pull-Requests
 Make a contact!
 Don't submit PRs for extra features, all the new features are planned